binerogroup/documentation/compute/resizing-an-instance/index.rst

-The typical situation might be that your load has increased (maybe you have added customers to your service or maybe there is a temporary influx in visitors during for instance a campaign) to a point where your application is behaving sluggish (or not working at all).
+The typical situation might be that your load has increased (maybe you have added customers to your service or maybe there is a temporary influx in visitors during for example a campaign) to a point where your application is behaving sluggish (or not working at all).

 Methods